ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_faq.md

 Possibilities:

-- The `breadcrumb` block of the `pagelayout.html.twig` template was overridden by the currently displayed, extending template with empty content.
+- The `breadcrumb` block of the `pagelayout.html.twig` template was overridden by the currently displayed one, extending template with empty content.
 - The matched generator encountered an error and didn't render the breadcrumbs
 - Very unlikely but not impossible: No generator matched at all.
 In the standard setup, the lowest priority `RoutesBreadcrumbsGenerator` checks the active Router service to match the active Request service.
 That should always be the case.

 ## How can breadcrumbs be limited to subtrees in sub-shops?

-The parameter `content.tree_root.location_id` is used to limit the sub-shops to their subtrees (contains Location ID of the desired catalog).
+The `content.tree_root.location_id` parameter is used to limit the sub-shops to their subtrees (contains Location ID of the desired catalog).

 If `content.tree_root.location_id` is set, a Criterion is used in the `CatalogHelper.php` to fetch the correct product catalog instead of the default one.